 Note Currency 5.00 Euro's - 10.00 Euro's - 20.00 Euro's - 50.00 Euro's - 100.00 Euro's - 200 Euro's and 500 Euro's

-1 Euro Cent - 2 Euro Cents -1.00 Euro Coin - 2.00 Euro Coin - 5 Euro Cents - 10 Euro Cents - 20 Euro Cents and 50 Euro Cents
+1 Euro Cent - 2 Euro Cents -1.00 Euro Coin - 2.00 Euro Coin. - 5 Euro Cents - 10 Euro Cents - 20 Euro Cents and 50 Euro Cents

-Making regular transfers to Austria
+Making regular transfers to Austria?

-Credit Cards accepted
+Credit Cards accepted?

-Travellers entering or leaving any EU member state carrying any sum equal to or exceeding €10,000 (or its equivalent in other currencies or easily convertible assets such as cheques drawn on a third party) must make a declaration to the customs authorities.
+Travellers entering or leaving any EU member state carrying any sum equal to or exceeding €10,000.
+Or its equivalent in other currencies or easily convertible assets such as cheques drawn on a third party.
+Must make a declaration to the customs authorities.

-Customs authorities are empowered under this regulation (signed by the European Parliament and Council on 26 October 2005 and entered into force on 15 December 2005) to undertake controls on natural persons, their baggage and their means of transport and detain cash that has not been declared.
-Electricity - 220V, 50 Hz
+Customs authorities empowered under this regulation.
+Signed by the European Parliament and Council on 26 October 2005.
+And entered into force on 15 December 2005) to undertake controls on natural persons.
+Their baggage and their means of transport and detain cash that not declared.

-Bank Opening Hours - Mon - tue - wed - fri 08.00 - 12.30 - 13.30 - 15.00 - Thurs: 08.00- 12.30 then 13.30 - 17.30
+Bank Opening Hours - Mon - tue - wed - Fri 08.00 - 12.30 - 13.30 - 15.00 - Thurs: 08.00- 12.30 then 13.30 - 17.30.

-In Austria, you can exchange your currency at most Banks as well as many exchange bureaus that you will find in popular areas.
+In Austria, you can exchange your currency at most Banks.
+As well as many exchange bureaus that you will find in popular areas.
 Such as Vienna, Salzburg, Linz, Innsbruck and Bregenz.
 In most banks when you are exchanging currency, you will need your passport.
-If you do not have this with you, then the bank may refuse to exchange your currency.
+If you do not have this with you.
+Then the bank may refuse to exchange your currency.

 Need to transfer money to Austria see foreign exchange companies offering the best currency deals.

-Money Transfer Austria Banking Services
+Money Transfer Austria Banking Services?